-Put quotes (") around any arguments with spaces (as shown in the examples above).
+Put single quotes (') around any arguments with spaces or a backslash (\) in front of each space (as shown in the examples above).

-To do this on a schedule, call a .bat file from a scheduling program, such as Windows Task Scheduler.
+To do this on a schedule, call a script file from a scheduling program, such as launchd.

 See also: